-The rest of the cabin is pretty smart, and while the standard panoramic glass roof doesn’t open fully, it lets in plenty of light.
+The rest of the cabin is pretty smart too, and while the optional panoramic glass roof doesn’t open fully, it lets in plenty of light.
 Choosing Acenta trim over the Tekna means you have to forego leather for cloth.

 The Nissan Qashqai Acenta comes with decent levels of kit, including climate control, Bluetooth and automatic lights and wipers.
 However, you’ll have to fork out £495 for front and rear parking sensors and a whole load of other safety gear, while sat-nav isn’t even an option – you’ll have to upgrade to the n-tec version for this desirable kit.

 Image 7 of 23

 The Qashqai’s intuitive touchscreen infotainment system is as good as you’ll find in the crossover class and better than the ones fitted to many premium-badged models.
 The menu system is simple to get to grips with, giving easy access to audio and sat-nav functions.

 The stereo is more of a blot on the Qashqai copybook with tinny sound quality.
 The upgraded audio system will be well worth specifying for music lovers.

 Practicality, comfort and boot space